 Guaranteed Messaging ensures that each published message is reliably delivered only once to a consuming client when its receipt is acknowledged by that consumer, and that messages are delivered in the order they are published.
 Solace PubSub+manages transient network outages, message broker outages, and client disconnections so that publishers can be assured that once a message is accepted by Solace PubSub+, it is delivered to recipients.

-- To support Guaranteed Messaging, a message broker must have message spooling enabled.
-A Solace PubSub+ appliance must also have an Assured Delivery Blade (ADB) installed.
+To support Guaranteed Messaging, a message broker must have message spooling enabled, and a Solace PubSub+ appliance must also have an Assured Delivery Blade (ADB) installed.